You can use the My Responses page to easily view, sort, and download the response data that has been submitted to your form.

 You will also have the option of selecting the different viewing options mentioned above (Standard, Verbose, or Compact).

 This option will take to you the form which will be filled in with the current response data.
-You may alter and re-submit.
+You may alter the data and re-submit.
 Doing so will update the data in the response.
 See below if you need to re-process the edited response through the enabled connectors and resend email notifications.

 Reopening a Response allows you, as the form owner, to send a new password to a respondent who has not completed a response, even if the Save & Resume option is not enabled for a particular form.